coveooss/connectivity-library/Contentful/readme.md

 The above will add a `50 seconds` wait time when a `HTTP 429` code is received.

 7. [Create the appropriate fields and mappings](https://docs.coveo.com/en/1896/#completion).
+8. When testing your source configuration, you might also find you need extra configurations such as an additional [indexing pipeline extension](https://docs.coveo.com/en/1645/) to index the desired content properly.

 ## Content indexed